EXPLAINER: How Correa lost Giants deal, ended up with Mets

 SAN FRANCISCO (AP) — Fans of the San Francisco Giants spent a week reveling in the good news: Carlos Correa was coming to the Bay Area, lured by a megadeal worth $350 million over 13 years.

-And then, just like that, the two-time All-Star was gone, poached by the New York Mets and deep-pocketed owner Steven Cohen.
+And then, just like that, the two-time All-Star was gone, poached by the New York Mets and deep-pocketed owner Steve Cohen.

 For fans of both teams, it was a stunning, topsy-turvy 24 hours.
 San Francisco woke up Tuesday morning expecting the Giants to introduce the 28-year-old in black and orange.
 Then the news conference was canceled without explanation.